 Metal Cored Welding Wire

-Metal cored wires do cost more on a per kg basis than solid or flux cored wires.
+Finally, yes, metal cored wires do cost more on a per kg basis than solid or flux cored wires.
 However, in almost all applications, labour accounts for approximately 85% of the total cost of the welding work and the significant productivity increase gained by switching to metal-cored wire will out-weigh the increase in the filler metal cost.

 Metal cored wires are not all equal in performance so it really does pay to trial before using.

 Kobelco Welding (KW) and Nippon (NSSW) metal cored wires are the best quality available in the NZ market, call us to arrange a demonstration.

 Faster, more efficient, better quality welding will decrease the largest cost component of your work – Labour.